KainosSoftwareLtd/vision-processing-web-tool/README.md

       b.
 You can upload a processed dataset to the likes and Google drive and then download in the VM when you need the tool.

       c.
-Inside the dataset is a read me describing the strcture of the data - each image is connected to an XML file which           contains the coordinate information - they come as a pair, so keep the images and XML together.
+Inside the dataset is a read me describing the structure of the data - each image is connected to an XML file which           contains the coordinate information - they come as a pair, so keep the images and XML together.

 Once you have all these things downloaded, lets focus on getting each of them setup - if you are confident in handling python dependencies feel free to ignore using the virtual machine and clone this repository directly.